whalebone/wb-docs/en/local_resolver.rst

 A full list of what each category includes can be found below:

-* **C&C (Command and Control)**: domains that facilitate botnet communication for coordination of their activity
+* **C&C (Command and Control)**:  domains that facilitate botnet communication to coordinate its activity.
+A botnet is a network of infected computers, which are controlled as a group.
-* **Malware**: domains that host and distribute malware
+* **Malware**: domains that host and distribute any kind of malicious code
-* **Phishing**: domains aiming to trick users and extract sensitive information such as credit card details, login credentials etc.
+* **Phishing**: domains that are known to serve multiple nefarious purposes at the same time or over a period of time
-* **Blacklist**: domains that are known to serve multiple nefarious purposes
+* **Blacklist**: domains that are known to serve multiple nefarious purposes at the same time or over a period of time.
-* **Spam**: domains that are linked with the spreading of spam email messages and scam offerings
+* **Spam**: domains that are linked to spreading spam emails and scam schemes.
-* **Compromised**: legitimate domains that have been hacked and are temporarily used for malicious purposes
+* **Compromised**: otherwise legitimate domains that have been hacked.
+They are temporarily used for malicious purposes
-* **Coinminer**: domains linked with hijacking CPU resources and crypto mining activity
+* **Coinminer**: domains that hijack processing and energy resources for unsolicited cryptocurrency mining

 .. image:: ./img/security-policies.gif